It is a selective serotonin and norepinephrine reuptake inhibitor used to treat depression, anxiety disorder, and pain.

 Many experts believe that an imbalance between neurotransmitters is the cause of depression and other psychiatric disorders.

 Serotonin and norepinephrine are two neurotransmitters released by nerves in the brain.
-Duloxetine works by preventing the reuptake of serotonin and epinephrine by the nerves after they have been released.
+Duloxetine works by preventing the reuptake of serotonin and epinephrine by the nerves after being released.
 The reduced uptake caused by duloxetine increases the effect of serotonin and norepinephrine in the brain.

-The mechanism responsible for its effectiveness in treating pain is not known, but it is also believed to involve its effects on serotonin and norepinephrine in the brain.
+The mechanism responsible for its effectiveness in treating pain is unknown, but it is also believed to involve its effects on serotonin and norepinephrine in the brain.